Understanding Subminimum Wage

 - Successful subminimum wage phase-outs in some jurisdictions

-The proposed rule would ensure minimum wage pay for all workers with disabilities while allowing providers to maintain their core services.
-The DOL anticipates this change will benefit society and increase workforce participation among people with disabilities.
+The proposed rule aimed to ensure minimum wage pay for all workers with disabilities while allowing providers to maintain their core services.
+The DOL anticipated this change would benefit society and increase workforce participation among people with disabilities.